HomeGuidesAPI ReferenceChangelog

 Getting Statistics Time Range

 Appliances generate statistics every minute.
-Each minute, appliances generate statistics of different types in different CSV files.
-These CSV files are zipped into a single file for convenience.
+Each minute, appliances generate statistics of different types in different CSV or text files.
+These CSV and TXT files are zipped into a single file for convenience.
 Appliances are also configured to keep only a certain number of these files.
 Appliances also retain statistics for a specified time period only.
 The polling systems (Orchestrator or third-party systems) must get their data before these files age out.
-Most appliances are configured to keep this data for at least a few
+Most appliances are configured to keep this data for at least a few hours.
+You can configure the length of time appliances keep data in the Orchestrator.

 A poller calls the following REST API to get a range of timestamps for which data is present on the appliance: